Meaford, Ontario

-Meaford is a municipality in Grey County, Ontario, Canada.
-Meaford is located on Nottawasaga Bay, a sub-basin of Georgian Bay and Owen Sound Bay, in the traditional territory of the Saugeen Ojibway Nation in southern Ontario.
+Meaford is a municipality in Grey County, Ontario, Canada located on Nottawasaga Bay, a sub-basin of Georgian Bay and Owen Sound Bay.
 The municipality's seal and motto reflect its heritage as a place of apple orchards, but in the 21st century the area has partly switched to weekend homes, seasonal homes, and lakeside tourism.

-The Canadian Army maintains a training facility, 4th Canadian Division Training Centre Meaford (4 CDTC), 5 km northwest of the town of Meaford.
+The Canadian Army maintains a training facility, the 4th Canadian Division Training Centre Meaford (4 CDTC), 5 km northwest of the town of Meaford.

 Communities

-In addition to the town of Meaford itself, the municipality also includes the communities of Annan, Balaclava, Bognor, Centreville, Leith, and Woodford.
+In addition to the town of Meaford itself, the municipality also includes the communities of Annan, Balaclava, Bognor, Centreville, Griersville, Leith, and Woodford.

 History

 In 1837, when this area was part of the St. Vincent Township, locals asked the government for a piece of land at the mouth of the Bighead River.
 The first settler was from Ireland, before the townsite was laid out by Charles Rankin in 1845 and called Meaford.
 By then, a sawmill and gristmill were already operating nearby; the post office there was called St. Vincent.
 Meaford saw little growth until 1850 but then began booming; it had a library by 1856.

 Meaford had previously been named Peggy's Landing and Stephenson's Landing.

 The post office was renamed Meaford in 1865, after the birthplace of John Jervis, 1st Earl of St Vincent, for whom the township of St. Vincent is named; by then, the community was booming and had connection by steamship and roads with the railway at Collingwood.
 The community became a town in 1874.

 The Northern Railway of Canada's North Grey Railway arrived in Meaford on December 31, 1872 in its westward push from Collingwood via Thornbury.
 It was originally planned to extend further west to Owen Sound, but this ambition was never realized due to a number of factors, including rough terrain, financial limitations, and competition from the Toronto, Grey and Bruce Railway, which reached Owen Sound in 1873.
 The railway was later part of the Grand Trunk Railway and Canadian National Railways (CNR) systems.
 Thereafter, it became known as the CN Meaford Subdivision.
 Regular passenger service ended in 1960 and the line was abandoned in 1985.

 In 1872, there were six churches.
 By the early 1880s, Meaford boasted three planing mills, three carriage factories, two tanneries, a sawmill, a shingle mill, a woollen mill, two foundries, two flour mills, a dozen general stores, and a wide range of other stores and tradesmen.
 The community also had ten hotels.
 A public school was added in 1868 with 152 students within a year.
 A high school was opened in 1890.